 We have previously identified the most likely locations for marketplace distribution at Caracol (A. Chase 1998; A. Chase and D. Chase 2001a, 2004).
 These locales consist of large plazas with range or gallery buildings that are usually adjacent to monumental architecture and that occur at the junctions or termini of the site's road systems (Figure 2).
 There is, however, variation on how and where plazas were positioned within the landscape.
-Three freestanding plazas-Conchita, Ramonal, and Puchituk-all located approximately 3-3.5 km from the site epicenter, were embedded in the site settlement at the beginning of the Late Classic period.
-When preexisting centers were incorporated into the Caracol metropolis, the presumed market plazas were placed either next to extant monumental architecture or new plazas were constructed on the causeways in front of the extant public constructions.
-For Retiro, the market plaza was set to the northeast of its large buildings, commanding the causeway to the Caracol epicenter and connected by an even wider causeway to the terminus's other plazas.
-At Ceiba, the market plaza was set adjacent to its largest architectural plaza, effectively bisecting the causeways to the Caracol epicenter to the east and to La Rejolla to the west.
-The market plaza at Cahal Pichik is to the north of that site's E Group and is integrated with the causeway that runs east to Hatzcap Ceel.
-At Hatzcap Ceel, the market plaza is immediately north of the Cahal Pichik causeway and west of that terminus's large reservoir.
-In most cases, low platforms supporting perishable range buildings lined the edges of these proposed market plazas.
+Three free-standing plazas-Conchita, Ramonal, and Puchituk-all located approximately 3-3.5 km from the site epicenter, were embedded in the site settlement at the beginning of the Late Classic period.

-Figure I. Photograph of a modern Maya market at the ancient site of Chichen Itza, Mexico.
+Figure 1.
+Photograph of a modern Maya market at the ancient site of Chichen Itza, Mexico.
 Each day the vendors assemble their stands along the sides of plazas and causeways, dissembling their displays and removing their wares at day's end.
 This process likely occurred in conjunction with ancient Maya markets, as well.